section-engineering-education/engineering-education/articles/understand-hashing-in-cryptography/index.md

 published: true
 url: /engineering-education/understand-hashing-in-cryptography/
 title: Understanding Hashing in Cryptography
 description: In this article we will cover the objectives of hashing which include data integrity and authentication.
-We have learned what hashing is, how it works, and went over hash functions in cryptography.
+We will  learn what hashing is, how it works, and what hash functions are in cryptography.
 author: judy-nduati
 date: 2021-01-05T00:00:00-14:00
 topics: [Security]